Open Enrollment Act

 Will the CDE provide a template notification letter to LEAs?

-No. LEAs can best determine the most appropriate method and language for accomplishing parent notification.
+No. LEAs can best determine the most appropriate method and language for accomplishing parent/guardian notification.

-- Can a school district adopt specific, written standards for acceptance and rejection of applications of students seeking to enroll?
+Can a school district adopt specific, written standards for acceptance and rejection of applications of pupils seeking to enroll?

 Yes.
-LEAs may adopt standards, and may include consideration of the capacity of a program, class, grade level, school building, or adverse financial impact.
-(Subject to subdivision (b), and except as necessary in accordance with EC Section 48355), the standards (EC Section 48356) shall not include consideration of a pupil's previous academic achievement, physical condition, proficiency in the English language, family income, or any of the individual characteristics set forth in EC Section 200.
+LEAs may adopt standards that may include consideration of the capacity of a program, class, grade level, school building, or adverse financial impact.
+(Subject to subdivision [b], and except as necessary in accordance with EC Section 48355), the standards (EC Section 48356) shall not include consideration of a pupil's previous academic achievement, physical condition, proficiency in the English language, family income, or any of the individual characteristics set forth in EC Section 200.

-- Can a school district of residence or a school district of enrollment prohibit the transfer of a student pursuant to the Open Enrollment Act?
+Can a school district of residence or a school district of enrollment prohibit the transfer of a pupil pursuant to the Open Enrollment Act?

 Pupils applying for a transfer pursuant to this article shall be assigned priority for approval as follows: